EmilHvitfeldt/smltar/docs/04_stemming.md

 <p class="caption">(\#fig:lemmafirtree)Results for lemmatization, rather than stemming</p>
 </div>

 Figure \@ref(fig:lemmafirtree) demonstrates how different lemmatization\index{lemmas} is from stemming, especially if we compare to Figure \@ref(fig:stemmingresults).
-Punctuation characters are treated as tokens (these punctuation tokens can have predictive power for some modeling questions!) and all pronouns are lemmatized to `-PRON-`.
+Punctuation characters are treated as tokens (these punctuation tokens can have predictive power for some modeling questions!), and all pronouns are lemmatized to `-PRON-`.
 We see our familiar friends "tree" and "fir", but notice that we see the normalized version "say" instead of "said", "come" instead of "came", and similar.
 This transformation to the canonical or dictionary form of words is the goal of lemmatization.

 <div class="rmdnote">
 <p>Why did we need to initialize the spaCy library?
 You may not need to, but spaCy is a full-featured NLP pipeline that not only tokenizes and identifies lemmas but also performs entity recognition.
-We will not use entity recognition in modeling or analysis in this book and it takes a lot of computational power.
+We will not use entity recognition in modeling or analysis in this book, and it takes a lot of computational power.
 Initializing with <code>entity = FALSE</code> will allow lemmatization to run much faster.</p>
 </div>

 Implementing lemmatization\index{lemmas} is slower and more complex than stemming.
 Just like with stemming, lemmatization often improves the true positive rate (or recall) but at the expense of the true negative rate (or precision)\index{precision} compared to not using lemmatization, but typically less so than stemming.

 ## Stemming and stop words

 Our deep dive into stemming came *after* our chapters on tokenization (Chapter \@ref(tokenization)) and stop words (Chapter \@ref(stopwords)) because this is typically when you will want to implement stemming, if appropriate to your analytical question.
 Stop word lists are usually unstemmed, so you need to remove stop words before stemming text data.
-For example, the \index{stemming algorithm!Porter}Porter stemming algorithm transforms words like `"themselves"` to `"themselv"`, so stemming first would leave you without the ability to match up to the commonly used stop word lexicons.
+For example, the \index{stemming algorithm!Porter}Porter stemming algorithm transforms words like `"themselves"` to `"themselv"`, so stemming first would leave you without the ability to match up to the commonly-used stop word lexicons.

 A handy trick is to use the following function on your stop word list to return the words that don't have a stemmed version in the list.
 If the function returns a length 0 vector then you can stem and remove stop words in any order.